peterljq/OpenMMD/Readme.md

 - Finally, proceed to the VMD-3d-pose-baseline-multi folder and run 3DToVMD.bat.
 You will get the vmd file.
 - VMD files are 3D animation file used by **MikuMikuDance**, a program used to create dance animation movies.
 Open your MikuMikuDance and input the VMD file.
 - You will see your Miku begin acting the same motions as that in your recorded video.

+**Tutorial in Chinese (中文教程)**: Developers that can understand Chinese are encouraged to read the tutorial written by [@mrzjy](https://github.com/mrzjy) on Bilibili Articles: [Click Here](https://www.bilibili.com/read/cv2835857).
+This tutorial covers how to install and run the OpenMMD.
+The tutorial also introduces some common issues of OpenMMD.

 ## Library Dependencies
 - OpenCV and relevance